 The Tulare County Association of Governments (TCAG) conducts an annual Unmet Transit Needs Hearing.
 The hearing provides an opportunity for citizens to inform TCAG and public transit operators of potential unmet transit needs, concerns, issues, and comments on transit services in Tulare County.
-A review of Unmet Transit Needs Findings since the "2005 Short-Range Transit Development Plan" shows that there have been no significant comments regarding the City of Woodlake transit services.
+There have been no significant comments regarding the City of Woodlake transit services.